jvolker/single-line-font-renderer/README.md

 **Ideas for furture features:**
 - [ ] line breaks
+- [ ] Use meaningful units: eg. font size and stroke width in mm
 - [ ] import local svg font files
-- [ ] support for otf/ttf files: some single-line fonts are set in these types and hard to use in other software
+- [ ] support for otf/ttf files (eg. using https://github.com/opentypejs/opentype.js): some single-line fonts are set in these types and hard to use in other software
+- [ ] DXF export (eg. using https://github.com/microsoft/maker.js/issues/480 or https://github.com/jscad/io/tree/master/packages/svg-deserializer and https://github.com/jscad/io/tree/master/packages/dxf-serializer)
+- [ ] move svg font renderer into separate repo with Node.js support and NPM release
 - [ ] text area: words wrap to new line when longer than a certain length
-- [ ] alignment: center and right
+- [ ] alignment: right and center

 ## Export and usage

+There are many different tools and ways to use this with CNC machines depending on the machine and use-case.
+Single-line font renderer was built with the following workflow in mind:

-The tool exports SVGs to be used and rearranged in a vector/graphic design software like Adobe Illustrator.
+1. This tool exports SVGs to be used and rearranged in a vector/graphic design software like [Affinity Designer](https://affinity.serif.com/en-gb/designer/), Adobe Illustrator or others.

-I personally prefer [Affinity Designer](https://affinity.serif.com/en-gb/designer/) and then plot the results on an [Axidraw pen plotter](https://axidraw.com/) using [saxi](https://github.com/nornagon/saxi/), a web based control software for Axidraw plotters.
+2. The results can then, for example, be used on an [Axidraw pen plotter](https://axidraw.com/) using [saxi](https://github.com/nornagon/saxi/), a web based control software for Axidraw plotters.

 ## Fonts